haiiliin/abqpy/docs/source/user/python/introduction/python-abaqus.rst

 - You can execute Abaqus/CAE tasks directly using a Python script.
 You can execute a script from Abaqus/CAE using the following:

-    - from the main menu bar.
+    - From the main menu bar.
     - The Macro Manager.
     - The command line interface (CLI).